nhardt/footnote/README.md

 ##### Primary Device

+Each user has a single primary device.
+Internal to the user, all devices will sync to primary.
+The user manages this.
+If two devices attempt to sync and both are marked as primary, sync'ing will be blocked and the user will be notified.

 A primary device handles two things uniquely: Remote device sync and file deletes.
 If I, as a user, add multiple devices for a remote user, I do not need to manage those as being primary.
 User-to-User sync via primary is just